MartinWie/AEnv/README.md

 * introduce new pip package "aenv" (last update to https://pypi.org/project/credopy/) + and rework repo
 * Update and correct -h / --help output
+* Add regex filter for only loading specific variables
+* Add regex filter to leave out variables from loading
 * remove -q and add -v mode
 * Update initial setup instructions + consol output for this(ykman + output for missing service)
 * Option to list all available environments / services(discover/list env / list services)